 WFDD levies its tax based on values certified by the Fort Bend and Harris County Central Appraisal Districts.
 To confirm or protest values or inquire about exemptions, contact the appraisal district where your property is located, either Fort Bend County Appraisal District or Harris County Appraisal District.

 In 2011, bonds in the amount of $29 million were approved by voters to construct, operate, manage, and finance park and recreational facilities benefiting residents in WFDD, with the following phased implementation:

 2012 – $5,980,000 in bonds were issued to fund Phase I of the District’s park plan, including open space enhancements and park facilities at 10 Katy ISD schools within WFDD’s boundary, a community Central Green, ball field improvements at Freedom Park, and the first phase of Exploration Park along the District’s diversion channel.
 WFDD completed park facilities at the 10 schools, ball field improvements at Freedom Park, Central Green Park in LaCenterra, and phase one of Exploration Park in 2014.

 2015 – $9,800,000 in bonds were issued to fund Phase II of the District’s park plan, which included phase two of Exploration Park, 32-acre Willow Fork Park, and phase one trail enhancements.
 Phase II was completed in 2016.

-2017 – $9,780,000 in bonds were issued to fund Phase III improvements, which consist entirely of trail extensions and enhancements within WFDD and are expected to be substantially complete by the end of 2019.
+2017 – $9,780,000 in bonds were issued to fund Phase III improvements, which consist entirely of trail extensions and enhancements within WFDD.
+Phase III was substantially complete in 2020.